Touring the Seas Pavilion at Epcot (A Resorts Gal Guide)

 Manatees at Epcot

-The Manatees Up-Close exhibit is located on the first and second floors of the pavilion.
+The Manatees Up-Close exhibit is located on the pavilion’s first and second floors.
 The picture below is from the second level.

-From the first floor, you can see the manatees in the tank through a glass viewing area.
+You can see the manatees in the tank from the first floor through a glass viewing area.

 However, there’s a better opportunity to learn more about them on the second floor.